 When the fish is quiet, remove the hook carefully and promptly with forceps.
-If you rupture a blood vessel you may kill the fish.

-Fish should be allowed to recover and returned in steady clean water, but not in a fast flow.
+It should be allowed to recover and returned in steady clean water, but not in a fast flow.
 Recovery may take some time.

-If fish are deep-hooked, particularly in the gills, it may not be possible to remove the hook - snip the line close to the hook.
+If the fish is deep-hooked, particularly in the gills, it may not be possible to remove the hook - snip the line close to the hook.
 This will cause less harm to the fish than removing it.